stanfordnlp/phrasal/README.md

 ### Windows

 Follow the Linux instructions above.
-Then be sure to run `gradle startupScripts` to generate a .bat file for running Phrasal.
+Then be sure to execute `gradle startupScripts` to generate a .bat file for running Phrasal.

 ### Stanford NLP cluster